Battle Cry (Havana Brown song)

-"Battle Cry" is a song by Australian DJ and singer Havana Brown featuring Bebe Rexha and Savi.
+"Battle Cry" is a song by Australian DJ and singer Havana Brown featuring American singer-songwriter Bebe Rexha and American producer Savi.
 The song was released as a single on 24 July 2015 and debuted on the Australian ARIA Singles Chart at number 59 for the week commencing 17 August 2015.

 Background and release

 By the end of 2014, Havana Brown had scored her fourth consecutive number one single in the US on the US Dance Club Songs chart.

 In early 2015, Brown released two singles; both collaborations and both dance tracks.
 On 7 July, Havana announced the release of a new single via a short video message upload onto her Facebook page.

 Song and video previews followed before the song made its premiere on Nova on 23 July 2015.

 The single is described as a change from her usual dance anthems and she credits her 30th birthday with the new sound.
 In discussing the song, Brown said, “I still love my club music but there are different things that are inspiring me now.”

 In an interview with Vegas Magazine, Savi discussed having met Havana Brown in 2009/10 when Brown travelled to the United States, promoting “We Run the Night”.
 Savi remixed the track and said the two had talked about working on something together.
 In 2015, Savi remixed Bebe Rexha’s song, "I'm Gonna Show You Crazy”.
 “Battle Cry” provided the opportunity for all three to work together.